StarCrossed, by Elizabeth C. Bunce (Oct. 1, Scholastic/Levine)

 * Ghost Town, by Rachel Caine (Oct.
 26, NAL)

 The ninth book in The Morganville Vampires series finds genius student Claire Danvers creating a new system to keep outsiders from telling the town’s secrets.
 But the system has an unexpected side-effect: it causes amnesia, even among the vampires.
-Morganville No. 10,
+Morganville No. 10, Bite Club, will release in 2011.

 * Misguided Angel, by Melissa de la Cruz (Oct.
 26, Disney/Hyperion)